xLSX285/EnterpriseG/README.md

 > Run this command in Powershell if Build.ps1 is not starting. **Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass**
 >
-After reconstruction has completed, you will find the new install.wim inside the same folder where you also copied the original install.wim to. (**your original install.wim image has been overwritten and cannot be restored at this point!**) You can create a new ISO using AnyBurn or any other software. if you already created a bootable Windows Install USB drive, copy and replace the install.wim, which is located inside the `sources` directory of your windows installation media on your usb drive.
+Once the reconstruction process is complete, you will find the new `install.wim` file in the same folder where you placed the original install.wim file. (**Please note:** your original `install.wim` file has been overwritten and cannot be restored!)
+To proceed, you can create a new ISO using AnyBurn or any similar software.
+If you have already created a bootable Windows installation USB drive, simply copy the new `install.wim` file and replace the existing one located in the `sources` directory of your USB drive.
 >
 <div align="center">